FULL PROGRAM CINEMA / MOVING IMAGE 2026/2027

 Program

 Optical devices and pre-cinematographic contraptions will be considered in lab context and from an archaeological point of view.
 Participants will themselves produce image analog apparatuses and reflect on their nature and effects.
-Through artistic practice and experimentation, the workshop will promote the discussion of some of the movement image’s specificities, namely the question of the image’s status as an object in space.
+Through artistic practice and experimentation, the workshop will promote the discussion of some of the moving image’s specificities, namely the question of the image’s status as an object in space.

 Teachers